ryantd42/NY-Legislative-Git/2023/A7019B-2023/bill.md

   May 10, 2023
   ___________

- Introduced  by M. of A. WOERNER -- read once and referred to the Commit- tee on Judiciary -- recommitted  to  the  Committee  on  Judiciary  in accordance  with Assembly Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee
+ Introduced  by M. of A. WOERNER, SAYEGH, WALSH -- read once and referred to the Committee on Judiciary -- recommitted to the Committee on Judi- ciary in  accordance  with  Assembly  Rule  3,  sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  -- reported and referred to the Committee on Ways and Means -- recommitted to the Committee on Judiciary  in  accordance with  Assembly  Rule  3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT to amend the judiciary law, in relation to increasing the number of county court judges in certain jurisdictions
+ AN ACT to amend the judiciary law, in relation to increasing the  number of county court judges in Saratoga county

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subdivisions 41 and 53 of section 182 of the judiciary law,
- subdivision 41 as added by chapter 699 of the laws of 1969 and as renum- bered  by  chapter 751 of the laws of 1969 and subdivision 53 as amended by chapter 293 of the laws of 1980, are amended to read as follows:
+Subdivision 41 of section 182  of  the  judiciary  law,  as added  by  chapter  699 of the laws of 1969 and as renumbered by chapter 751 of the laws of 1969, is amended to read as follows:
   41. Saratoga, [one] TWO;
-  53. Washington, [two] THREE;
   § 2.
-This act shall take effect immediately; provided,  however,  that the additional county court justices provided for by section one of this act  shall first be elected at the general election to be held in Novem- ber 2024 and shall take office January 1, 2025.
+This act shall take effect immediately; provided,  however,  that the  additional county court justice provided for by section one of this act shall first be elected at the general election to be held in  Novem- ber 2024 and shall take office January 1, 2025.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11120-02-4
+  LBD11120-07-4